Uranium mining and the Navajo people: Navajo treatment, impact and response

 Beginning in the 1960s, uranium miners were beginning to become ill with cancer at increasing rates.
 The state of Utah did not recognize radiation exposure at the time as a category of illness, making workers compensation unattainable for many of the sick Navajo (Dawson and Madsen 2007).
 Private industry's treatment of the Navajo workers was poor, according to recent standards: companies failed to educate workers on precautionary measures, did not install sufficient engineering controls, such as adequate ventilation; and did not provide sufficient safety equipment to protect workers to the known dangers related to the mines.
 The Navajo were never told of the radiation effects, and did not have a word for it in their language.
 Many Navajo did not speak English and trusted the uranium companies to have their interests in mind.
 Navajo workers and residents have felt betrayed as the results of the studies became known, as well as the long delays by companies and the US government to try to prevent the damage, and to pay compensation.
 Lung cancer became so prevalent among the Navajo people that working in uranium mines was banned on Navajo lands in 2005.

 Following the Gold King Mine Spill in 2015, farmers lost 75% of their crops due to the lack of clean water.
 The EPA provided the Navajo with water, but it was contaminated with oil, poisoning the land and killing the livestock.
 Duane Yazzie, a Navajo Tribe member, spoke about the spiritual and cultural importance that agriculture plays in the Navajo culture and how both the oil and uranium contamination infringed upon their ability to practice their culture.
 In the case of environmental hazards such as the Gold King mine spill, the EPA offers The Standard Form 95 where claims of economic damages, unemployment, loss of income, or damage to property can be filed as a result of an environmental incident.
-However, Ethel Branch, the Navajo Nation attorney general said this form contained backhanded, offensive language that would diminish one's ability to get full financial compensation and restrict their ability to file additional, future claims.
+The Standard Form 95 is also a form of environmental racism according to Jade Begay, director of policy and advocacy for the Indigenous-led organization NDN Collective.
+They explain that "The President of the Navajo Nation, Russell Begaye, has announced that he intends to take legal action against the EPA, which has taken full responsibility for this spill.
+Mr. Begaye has also warned Diné people NOT to use or sign Form 95 for Damage, Injury or Death as a result of Gold King Mine Release" (Begay, "Tó Éí Ííńá (Water Is Life): The Impact of the Gold Mine Spill on the Navajo Nation").
+Ethel Branch, the Navajo Nation attorney general also said this form contained backhanded, offensive language that would diminish one's ability to get full financial compensation and restrict their ability to file additional, future claims.